 Interesting and highly detailed map of the Southern Hemisphere extending to the equator.
 The regions shown include substantial detail, including attention to topographic details in the mountain regions A very attractive and interesting map, illustrating the total lack of knowledge of Antarctica.
-Long fold split and a bit of loss.
-Normally, a $450.00 map.
+Minor offsetting, but still a good example.

 John Thomson (1777-ca. 1840) was a commercial map publisher active in Edinburgh.
 He specialized in guide books and atlases and is primarily known for his Atlas of Scotland (1832) and the New General Atlas, first published in 1817 and reissued for the next quarter century.
 The New General Atlas was a commercial success—it was also published in Dublin and London—and it compiled existing geographic knowledge in compelling ways for a wide audience.